statelyai/docs/README.md

 ### Note on the index page

-Currently we serve the root from a static `index.html` file under `static`.
+Currently we serve the root landing page from a static `index.html` file under `static`.
-This does not work when running `yarn start`, but it does work after a build when you run `yarn serve`.

 ## Build